 Given, Sides of two similar triangles are in the ratio 4 : 9.

 Let ABC and DEF are two similar triangles, such that,

 And AB/DE = AC/DF = BC/EF = 4/9

 As, the ratio of the areas of these triangles will be equal to the square of the ratio of the corresponding sides,

 ∴ Area(ΔABC)/Area(ΔDEF) = (4/9)2 = 16/81 = 16:81

 The fourth exercise of Class 10 NCERT Maths Chapter 6, Triangles deals with the topic Area of Similar Triangles.There are 9 Questions in this exercise, out of which, 2 are short answers with reasoning type of questions, 5 are short answer type questions and the remaining 2 are long answer type of questions.
 The Exercise 6.4 deals with the Area of Similar Triangles and one theorem, Theorem 6.6.
 The theorem that forms the base of the Exercise 6.4 is given below:

 - Theorem 6.6 : The ratio of the areas of two similar triangles is equal to the square of the ratio of their corresponding sides.

 To understand the concepts that are taught in class 10 properly, there is no other effective method than solving the NCERT Solutions.
-Solving these solutions not only helps you in understanding the concepts, but also helps in getting acquainted with different types of questions that could be asked in the CBSE Class 10 board exam.
+Solving these solutions not only helps you in understanding the concepts, but also helps in getting acquainted with different types of questions that could be asked in the CBSE Class 10 first and second term exam.